cortexm/pyswd/README.md

 # PYSWD

-Is a python module for debugging microcontrollers with SWD using ST-Link/V2 (/V2-1) debugger.
+Is a python module for debugging microcontrollers with SWD using ST-Link/V2 (/V2-1) or V3 debugger.

 This package also contain small command line tool.